-Based on the decision of Monetary Council of 6 September 2010 the Bank will publish its forecasts of the factors affecting the banking sector’s liquidity need from 14 September 2010.
-The aim of the forecasts is to facilitate the optimal recourse to the Bank’s main policy instrument through supporting credit institutions’ liquidity management and to ensure that credit institutions rely increasingly less on the overnight standing lending and deposit facilities.
+Based on the decision of Monetary Council of 6 September 2010 the Bank publishes its forecasts of the factors affecting the banking sector’s liquidity need from 14 September 2010.
+The aim of the forecasts is supporting credit institutions’ liquidity management.

-The MNB’s liquidity forecast offers the maximum amount of support for the banking sector’s liquidity management if it provides a guideline for the optimum volume of 3-month MNB deposit at the banking sector level.
-Hence, every Wednesday at 9 am before the MNB deposit tender, the MNB publishes the average effect of instruments influencing the level of HUF liquidity concerning the next 7 days compared to Tuesday.
-In the case of a holiday, the date of the deposit tender can change and this is followed by the liquidity forecast as well.
+Every Wednesday at 9 am the MNB publishes the average effect of instruments influencing the level of HUF liquidity concerning the next 7 days compared to Tuesday.
+In the case of a holiday, the date of the liquidity forecast can change.
 The published value shows the difference between the liquidity of reference day (Tuesday) and the average liquidity of the 7-days period from Wednesday to next Tuesday.
 Banking sector HUF liquidity is determined by the following instruments:

 - cash in circulation;